AdityaShetty-1/Factory-Management-System/README.md

 Sensor data from the BME680 that is collected by the rugged board is pushed to ThingsBoard for real-time monitoring and visualization.

-**Alert Logic:**

-The alarm module is used as a safety indicator.

-If temperature is below the threshold, the system remains in normal monitoring mode.

-If temperature exceeds the threshold, the buzzer is activated.

-The threshold value can be tuned based on factory requirements.

 **Applications:**

 Factory floor monitoring